Moykn/google-barchart-percent/README.md

-Use this script to add labels with percentage values to your google ChartWrapper -> barchart.
+Use this script to add labels with percentage values to your google BarChart

 Using jQuery to DOM manipulation.